-“Cost per patient (incurred by Operation ASHA) is 19 times less than the second nearest competitor.”
+“Cost per patient (incurred by Operation ASHA) is 32 times less than similar NGOs according to a report from the Center for Strategic and International Studies (CSIS).”

 Joan Yo, Investment Manager, LGT Venture Philanthropy, Switzerland

-This is an important reasons for the success of Operation ASHA’s model.
-For example, the cost of treatment of each TB patient for Operation ASHA is just $80 in India and $89 in Cambodia.
+Cost effectiveness is an important contributor to the success of Operation ASHA’s model.
+For example, Operation ASHA’s cost of treatment of each TB patient is just $80 in India and $95 in Cambodia.
 In comparison, the cost of TB treatment in in a recent study was found to be $3,575 in South Africa (Kranze et al, PLoS Medicine, Aug 2012, Vol 9, Issue 8, e1001281).

 The cost above is in addition to free medicines, hospital care, and diagnostic services, which are provided by governments in respective countries.
 Their value is nearly $115 per patient in India and $335 in Cambodia.
-It may be mentioned, as a matter of clarification, that OpASHA spends substantial part of its expenses on salaries and program expenses for community workers and partners.
+It may be mentioned, to be transparent, that OpASHA spends a substantial part of its expenses on salaries and program expenses for community workers and partners.

 Download our audited financials.